 Recieve CPI's latest news delivered to your inbox.Sign up to our newsletter

-Technology is the key to unlocking a sustainable future, and CPI can help academic and industrial organisations of all sizes to commercialise innovative technologies with the potential to revolutionise the environment and water sector.
+Technology is the key to unlocking a sustainable future, and CPI can help academic and industrial organisations of all sizes to commercialise innovative technologies with the potential to revolutionise the agri-tech sector.
 Our world class open access facilities and expertise across a range of technology platforms can be utilised by our partners to scale up, demonstrate and prove viable, green, low carbon solutions, for the benefit of the wider environment.

 A thriving UK bioeconomy that integrates with our existing industries is likely to be a major part of the answer we need to address our dependence on imported fossil fuels and reduce the damage we do to our environment.
 It may even help bring back consistent economic growth.
 It is clear that we will need to move away from

 Traditional agriculture dominates the sector, but emerging technologies such as diagnostic tools to identify endemic diseases in livestock, and big data to help farmers work out what to plant, where and when; already accounts for a third of agri-tech output.

 The Internet of Things and Big Data go hand in hand in the UK process industry, this includes agri-tech.
 Using data will help pinpoint scheduling of fertilizer on crops and protection against pest attacks.
 Data driven agriculture will help improve precision in the use of resources which will help optimise costs as well as resource utilisation.
 Internet of Things (IOT) can completely change the UKs approach to farming.
 If farms machinery could automatically analyse the soil composition and gave nutrition requirements simultaneously, this will help simplify and streamline the management of everyday tasks.